AP-4032/Class-Practice/README.md

 ## How to Use

-1. **Navigate to the Quiz Folder**: Locate the folder corresponding to the quiz number (e.g., `1/` for Quiz 1).
+1. **Navigate to the Class Exercise Folder**: Find the relevant class exercise folder (e.g., `1/` for Class Exercise 1).
 2. **Open the Solution Files**: Each problem solution is numbered accordingly (`1.cs`, `2.cs`, etc.).
-3. **Review Documentation**: The `Q*` file provides additional details about the quiz.
+3. **Review Documentation**: The `HW*` file provides additional details about the class exercise.
-4. **Learn from the Solutions**: Compare your own answers with the correct ones to understand the correct approach.
+4. **Learn from the Solutions**: Compare with your own implementation and understand the correct approach.

 ## Notes

 -   These solutions are provided for **learning purposes only**.
-Students are encouraged to attempt the quizzes before reviewing the solutions.
+Students are encouraged to attempt the class exercises before reviewing the solutions.
 -   If you have any questions, feel free to discuss them in the course forums or with the Teaching Assistants.

 Happy Coding! 🚀

-#